Mickey Guyton

-Candace Mycale "Mickey" Guyton (/'gaɪtən/; born June 17, 1983) is an American country music artist.
-Raised in Texas, Guyton was exposed to various types of music at a young age, and her material incorporates elements of contemporary country, pop, and R&B music.
+Candace Mycale "Mickey" Guyton (/'gaɪtən/; born June 17, 1983) is an American singer and songwriter.
+Born and raised in Texas, Guyton was exposed to various types of music at a young age, and her material incorporates elements of contemporary country, pop, and R&B music.
 She moved to Nashville, Tennessee, in 2011 and signed a recording contract with Capitol Records Nashville.
 In 2015, the label released Guyton's debut extended play (EP), Unbreakable.

 In 2015, Capitol released her debut single, titled "Better Than You Left Me".
 The song reached number 34 on the US Country Airplay chart and earned her a nomination from the Academy of Country Music Awards.
 The same year, her second self-titled EP was released.
 In 2020, in the wake of the George Floyd protests and the Black Lives Matter movement, Guyton released the single "Black Like Me", which speaks to her experiences as a Black woman in country music.
 The song helped further elevate Guyton's career and resulted in her first ever nomination at the Grammy Awards, becoming the first Black woman to ever be nominated in the Best Country Solo Performance category.
 Later that year, her third extended play Bridges was released.
 She then collaborated with Dean Brody on the song "Boys" which made her the first Black woman to achieve a number one hit on the Canada Country chart.
 Her debut album Remember Her Name followed in 2021.

+She performed the United States national anthem, “The Star-Spangled Banner,” prior to Game 5 of the 2026 NBA Finals between the New York Knicks and the San Antonio Spurs.